How to Measure the ROI of Public Speaking: Key Metrics, Tracking, and UTM Tips for Marketers

 Why Measuring the ROI of Public Speaking Matters

-• Lead generation: Shows how presentations, webinars, or videos feed into your sales pipeline
+• Lead generation: how presentations, webinars and videos feed your sales pipeline.

-• Audience engagement: Demonstrates how your message resonates with your target audience and prompts action
+• Audience engagement: how well your message lands and whether it prompts action.

-• Conversions: Quantifies how many attendees or viewers become customers, subscribers, or clients
+• Conversions: how many attendees or viewers become customers, subscribers or clients.

 Understanding the Strategic Value of Public Speaking